SurveyMonkey/public_api_docs/includes/_collectors.md

 subject | No (default="We want your opinion") | Subject of the email message to be sent to recipients | String body_text | No | The plain text body of the email message to be sent to recipients.
 Message must include [SurveyLink], [OptOutLink], and [FooterLink] and the opt out link must be clearly labeled. | String body_html | No | The html body of the email message to be sent to recipients.
 This overrides body_text.
-Message must include [SurveyLink], [OptOutLink], and [FooterLink] and the opt out link must be clearly labeled.| String is_branding_enabled | No (default=True) | Whether the email has SurveyMonkey branding  | Boolean
+Message must include [SurveyLink], [OptOutLink], and [FooterLink] and the opt out link must be clearly labeled.| String embed_first_question | No | If collector 'type' is 'invite' then setting to 'true' will embed first question into email body. is_branding_enabled | No (default=True) | Whether the email has SurveyMonkey branding  | Boolean